Review sample supplied by Hexagon Audio

 Well, that matter was settled very quickly and in favor of UPnP via jRiver.
 Indeed, Roon sounded slightly less crispy and direct, less “alive” than UPnP via jRiver.
 That Roon was now running on entirely different hardware seemed to have made no difference at all which is another testament to the LinQ’s greatness.
 But, in spite of the LinQ’s immense transparency to show the essence of the music and its ability to raise the quality of upstream sources to a uniformly high level, the music server program still has a small difference on the end result.

-Never before has a digital interface, network or otherwise, behaved so utterly consistently and dependently.
 The LinQ has the uncanny ability to improve the quality of upstream components but it does this while refraining from imposing any discernible character onto the proceedings.
 Whether using UPnP or Roon and even independently from the hardware that is used upstream, the LinQ always delivers the best possible rendition.

 In my opinion, the Aqua LinQ is nothing less than a milestone product.
 It is the absolute best network endpoint that I have heard and I enthusiastically recommend an audition.